cnr-isti-vclab/vclib/external/zip-views-1.0/README.md

 # C++20 Zip Views

-This is a fork from the [ZipIterator](https://github.com/CommitThis/zip-iterator) modified in order to:
+This is a fork from the [ZipIterator](https://github.com/CommitThis/zip-iterator) repository, modified in order to:

 - build with c++20
 - implement zip and make it available on std::ranges and std::views.